TheAntiSnipe/jobsearch/README.md

 This project is, again, partly design pattern practice and mostly just something I wrote to make my life easier.

-- On first run, just type in `python main.py new`
+- On first run, just type in `python main.py new`.
+If you mess up and do it while applications.csv still exists, don't worry, it'll deny the overwrite.

-- On subsequent runs, just go `python main.py`
+- On subsequent runs, just go `python main.py`.

 - Other than that, there's quite a few quick-entry features:
   - You can disobey the menu, and if you enter more than one keystroke while in the main menu, the program assumes you wanted to make another application.
   - Application quantities default to one, so if you're only applying for one position, just type the company name.

+- There's also a utility to flatten the CSV so that jobs with the same company get grouped and the max date is chosen as the aggregation.
+This makes the application count of the present day dishonest in case you applied to one of the affected companies today, though, so make sure you understand that.
+The command is `python main.py clean`.